Green Mountains Vermont, USA Travel Guide

 Approach conversations thoughtfully, respecting local preferences for privacy.

-Vermont is a progressive state with strong protections for INDIVIDUALS from the lgbtq+ community.
-It used to be the first state to legalize civil unions and one of the first to legalize same-sex marriage.
-The state is considered welcoming and inclusive for all guests.
+Vermont is a progressive state with strong protections for LGBTQ+ people.
+It used to be the first state to legalize civil unions and a single of the first to legalize same-sex marriage.
+The state is considered welcoming and welcoming for all guests.

 Essential services for travelers at the airport.